samuelshng/sidb-mxu-verilog/README.md

-# sidb-mxu-verilog
+# SiDB MXU Implemented in Verilog

-A Verilog implementation of a matrix-multiply unit for silicon dangling bonds.
+This repository contains the Verilog implementation of a processing element of the TPUv1's Matrix Multiply Unit (MXU).